 If the user performs BBABAB...

-We will count the second time the user performed B. We are looking at the second B and if they performed A before that second B (within the conversion window).
-The user did not perform A before the second B, so they wouldn't count as a conversion.
+If the user performed their second instance of event B sometime in December 21st 2019 - December 21st 2020 they will not count as converted.
+If the second instance of event B is in the time frame (December 21st 2020 - December 22nd 2020) then, we will go to the second time the user performed B. We are looking at the second B to see if the user performed A before that second B (within the conversion window).
+This user did not perform A before the second B, so they wouldn't count as a conversion.

 Additionally, when using Historical Count filters on the same events that happen within the same second, Users will appear as dropped off.
 This is because the Funnel query does not distinguish between events that happen within the same second, but the Historical Count filter does.